sramalhao/sramalhao/README.md

 # {“Hello world!”} 👋

 Hello!
 I'm Vitória (or **Nico**), and I'm a biologist with a keen eye for detail and a passion for creating a more sustainable world.

-Motivated to use my experience to serve a greater purpose, I seek to collaborate with people who share this vision.
+I'm motivated to use my experience to serve a greater purpose and I seek to collaborate with people who share this vision.
 My goal is to develop strategies that strengthen vulnerable communities and promote meaningful change.
 Instead of focusing on the top of the pyramid, I am dedicated to improving the lives of those who need it most.

 ## About Me